pessimist101/basebot/README.md

 ## Setup
 Create a `config.json` file using the template `example.config.json` Input all the necessary fields.
+You'll need to acquire a bot token from the Discord Developers portal

 ## Cogs
 All cogs should be in the `cogs` directory, like so: